mavryk-network/taquito/README.md

 ## Project Organization

-Taquito is organized as a [monorepo](https://en.wikipedia.org/wiki/Monorepo), and is composed of several npm packages that are [published to npmjs.org](https://www.npmjs.com/package/@mavrykdynamics/taquito) under the `@taquito` handle.
+Taquito is organized as a [monorepo](https://en.wikipedia.org/wiki/Monorepo), and is composed of several npm packages that are [published to npmjs.org](https://www.npmjs.com/package/@mavrykdynamics/taquito) under the `@mavrykdynamics` handle.
 Each package has its own README which can be found in the corresponding directory within `packages/`.

 | High-Level Packages                                            | Responsibility                                               |
 | -------------------------------------------------------------- | ------------------------------------------------------------ |